 Coarse salt made without iodine, kosher salt can be used to season recipes in place of table salt.
 Its larger crystals or flakes allow you greater control, as you can pinch them with your fingers.
 It can be used in nearly all applications, but it's generally not recommended for baking dishes that use little liquid, as it will not dissolve sufficiently.

+We saved (arguably) the best for last.
 Often used to flavor ice cream, baked goods, syrups, and desserts, vanilla is the pod of the vanilla orchid.
 Made by soaking vanilla beans in alcohol, vanilla extract is a must-have baking essential.
 Vanilla beans are pricier than extract, but a little goes a long way.